Documentation

 Welcome to the Opayo Payment Gateway integration guide!
 This guide will walk you through setting up and integrating Opayo with WooCommerce.
-We’ll cover both the Opayo Form and Server integration methods supported by the plugin.
+We’ll cover the Opayo Form, Server, Direct and PI integration methods supported by the plugin.

 Pre-Setup Checklist

-Access to the WooCommerce backend – You’ll need admin access to install and configure the plugin.
+• Access to your WooCommerce dashboard: You’ll need admin access so you can install and set up the plugin.

-An active plugin license key – Required to activate the plugin.
+• An active plugin license key: This is required to activate the Opayo plugin.

 Accessing MyOpayo Environments